-617 Expository Pulpit Reading of Scripture Reed
+617 Expository Pulpit Reading of Scripture

-This course seeks to help the student develop skill in reading the Scriptures in the public worship service, as a means of communicating the message of the Word of God.
+This course seeks to help the student develop skill in reading the Bible in public worship services, as a means of communicating the message of the Word of God.
 The course assumes a thorough understanding of biblical literature.
 Some presentations by the students are videotaped for evaluative purposes.

 Elective, fall semester.
 2 hours.
-Offered 1972-73; 1973-74.
+Offered 1973-74; 1974-75.